 In September 2006, the company's directors reviewed the development status of the Mirador Project and approved management's recommendation of the placement of orders for long lead-time equipment for the project.
 This equipment included the main components of the grinding circuit such as the SAG and ball mills.
-The company was working on an accelerated timeline that had an estimated completion date for the Mirador Project construction and start of production during the fourth quarter of 2008.
+At that time, the company was working on an accelerated timeline that had an estimated completion date for the Mirador Project construction and start of production during the fourth quarter of 2008.
 These items were on the critical path to meet that deadline.

-In November 2006, a series of protests took place in the Morona-Santiago and Zamora-Chinchipe provinces of Ecuador against extractive resource developments in general.
-After a number of ineffective negotiating sessions were held with the protesters, the Ministry of Mining and Petroleum ("MMP", formerly called the Ministry of Energy and Mines) advised the company to temporarily suspend its Mirador Project fieldwork in order to secure the safety and security of local communities and supporters.
-This suspension was subsequently formalized in December 2006 by a suspension order from the Sub-Secretary of Environment's office within the MMP.
+During the transition period between the old and new presidential administrations of November 2006 to January 2007, a series of protests took place in the Morona-Santiago and Zamora-Chinchipe provinces of Ecuador against mining resource development.
+In order to secure the safety and security of local communities, the Ecuador Government imposed a suspension of fieldwork activities for the company's Mirador and Panantza-San Carlos Projects.
+This suspension was subsequently formalized in December 2006 by a suspension order from the Sub-Secretary of Environment's office within the Ministry of Mining and Petroleum ("the MMP") covering the company's Mirador and Panantza-San Carlos Projects' concessions.